Landlords Gas Safety Certificates, CP12

 - Faults are rectified (if possible on the day)

 - The engineer writes the Landlords CP12 certificate

 If we find any faults, we can sometimes rectify them on the inspection.
 Otherwise, we’ll price up any extra work required and then arrange another time to repair your appliance and issue the certificate (sometimes we can undertake repairs the same day, it all depends on what the fault is)

-After the check you have peace of mind gas appliances are running correctly, your properties safe, your tenants are safe you’re letting your property legally, and you’re a good caring landlord.
+After the check, you have peace of mind gas appliances running correctly, your properties safe, your tenants are safe you’re letting your property legally, and you’re a good caring landlord.

-We’ll be in touch two months before your certificate expires the following year and remind you a Gas Safety Inspection’s due.
+We’ll be in touch two months before your certificate expires the following year and remind you of the Gas Safety Inspection due.